 If you notice small, dusty patches of mold forming on your items, take the time to pull everything out for inspection and cleaning.
 Look up proper procedure for remediation depending on the material.
 A good wipe-down with a strong disinfectant or mild bleach solution may be adequate.
 Let everything dry out before re-emplacing it.

 Mishap and Accident

 Accidents and destructive mishaps can happen anytime, and an otherwise minor inconvenience could turn into a huge loss of money and effort if your stockpile is compromised or destroyed.
 A moderate water leak or weather related flood event in the home will usually spell disaster for whatever is in the basement, a common place for locating your supplies.

 Anything worth keeping that you decide to keep in the basement should be kept off the floor by at least 6 inches.
 Aside from buying you a little time and insurance against flooding, this will also promote good airflow and help protect against mold, mentioned above.

 A fire is a huge threat to the home itself, and doubly terrible if it wipes out your stashed supplies.
-Take the time to invest in smoke detectors to emplace near your supply room or point, and you had better already have and know how to use quality, high-capacity fire extinguishers and have them located in strategic points throughout your home.
+Take the time to invest in smoke detectors to place near your supply room, and you had better already have and know how to use quality, high-capacity fire extinguishers and have them located in strategic points throughout your home.